How is influencer marketing different when you’re targeting businesses as opposed to consumers?

 This is because the influencers are talking to other experts in their industry.
 These people must be compelled primarily by authoritative facts, intelligent explanations, and novel insights vs charismatic appearance.

-It doesn’t mean that some amount of emotions-based marketing can’t also contribute to your B2B marketing success.
+It doesn’t mean that some emotion-based marketing can’t also contribute to your B2B marketing success.
 After all, you’re still talking to humans, not machines.
 But factual authority remains the bread and butter of B2B influence.

 B2B buyers need more tangibles vs intangibles to work with.